Packers Depth Chart, Analysis After Start of NFL Free Agency

 Backups: Desmond Ridder, Kyle McCord.

 Analysis: Willis, who joined Jon-Eric Sullivan and Jeff Hafley with the Dolphins, is a huge and expected loss.
-Gutekunst did well to get Ridder, who has 18 NFL starts under his belt, and McCord, a prolific college passer who was drafted in the sixth round by the Eagles last year, in place.
+Packers general manager Brian Gutekunst did well to get Ridder, who has 18 NFL starts under his belt, and McCord, a prolific college passer who was drafted in the sixth round by the Eagles last year, in place.
+Can the Packers do better for the QB2 battle?
+Yes, but they can certainly do worse.

 Running Backs